Adrenalin Baby

-Adrenalin Baby is a live album by English musician Johnny Marr.
+Adrenalin Baby is a live album by musician Johnny Marr.
 It was released on 9 October 2015 by New Voodoo Records.
 The album was recorded at the Manchester Apollo, Glasgow Academy and Brixton Academy shows.
 It peaked at number 96 in the UK Albums Chart.

 Background

 Adrenalin Baby was recorded live during the Playland tour in 2014.
-The Playland tour was extensive and included, amongst others, dates in the United States, England, the Netherlands, Germany and France.
-Of Adrenalin Baby, Marr said that he had “wanted to capture the atmosphere and feeling of the last couple of tours”.
-The album features live versions of tracks from both Marr’s solo records Playland, The Messenger, and renditions of songs from earlier on in his career, such as “Getting Away With It”, which he released with New Order’s Bernard Sumner as Electronic.
+The Playland tour was extensive and included, among others, dates in the United States, England, the Netherlands, Germany and France.
+Of Adrenalin Baby, Marr said that he had "wanted to capture the atmosphere and feeling of the last couple of tours".
+The album features live versions of tracks from both Marr's solo records Playland, The Messenger, and renditions of songs from earlier on in his career, such as "Getting Away With It", which he released with New Order’s Bernard Sumner as Electronic.
 Adrenalin Baby also features The Smiths songs "The Headmaster Ritual", "Bigmouth Strikes Again", "There Is a Light That Never Goes Out" and "How Soon Is Now?"

 Critical reception

 Adrenalin Baby received positive reviews from different music critics.
-The NME saying Marr “proves his greatness on a spiky live album” and at Metacritic, which assigns a rating out of 100 to reviews from critics, the album scored an average rating of 73.
+NME said Marr "proves his greatness on a spiky live album" and at Metacritic, which assigns a rating out of 100 to reviews from critics, the album scored an average rating of 73.